panthorstudios/x3d/README.md

 # X3D - A simplistic 3D rendering program in C

-[img/wireframe.png "wireframe"]

 This is a simple renderer which uses Athena Widgets for the GUI.
-It is possible to compile but the interface is not so great compared to more recent GUI frameworks.
+It is possible to compile (I've done it in CentOS) but the interface is not so great compared to more recent GUI frameworks.

 You can render in wireframe: